 Frequent urination or inability to control urination

-But I’ll be honest, I didn’t exactly give up caffeine completely.
+I’ll be honest, I didn’t exactly give up caffeine completely.
 I made the switch from numerous cups of joe a day, to one occasional cup of Matcha with almond or oat milk.
-If you haven’t heard of Matcha, it’s a finely ground powder of specially grown and processed green tea leaves.
+Matcha, is a finely ground powder of specially grown and processed green tea leaves.
 Some sources debate the amount of caffeine in Matcha, but most agree it has roughly half the caffeine compared to a single cup of coffee.
 (Stay tuned for an article all about Matcha!)

 The first week was the worst.
 I had headaches almost every afternoon, was definitely crankier, and all I could think about was how badly I wanted a warm cup of coffee to sip on.
 My morning routine felt awkward without spending time waiting for the coffee to brew.
 On the plus side, I shaved a good five minutes off my getting-ready time.
 The most obvious and immediate change?
 I cut my trips to the bathroom in half.

 By week two I was doing a little better.
 I was still thinking about coffee a lot, and looked longingly at my co-workers cup when she’d get that afternoon pick-me-up.
 But I was starting to notice more positive changes, too.
 My energy wasn’t crashing in the early afternoon, my hands were less clammy (I don’t know why I just have clammy hands, ok?), and I was able to fall asleep faster.

 The next two weeks were even easier.
 I was able to skip the Matcha, going caffeine-free for days in a row for the first time in years.
 The headaches were gone, I wasn’t missing coffee hardly at all, and my energy levels felt consistent throughout the day.